davidgfnet/superfw-docs/content/docs/install/flash.md

   - An non-HC SD card (those older low capacity cards, SDHC cards are not supported by the original firmware!)
   - The firmware (check the [download page]({{< ref "/docs/download/download.md" >}}))

+#### Identify your cartridge

+If you are unsure what kind of Supercard cartridge you have, please read the following indications:

+ - If your Supercard has a full-size SD card, it's a Supercard SD.
+ - If your Supercard has a mini-SD (not to be confused with a MicroSD), it's a Supercard SD.
+ - If your Supercard has a micro-SD card, and has the size of a GBA game (you can fit it in a GBA console), it's a Supercard SD.
+ - If your Supercard is smaller and can only fit in an NDS Lite console (usually labeled with the word "Lite" as well), it is either a Supercard Lite or a Supercard Rumble. ⚠️ SuperFW *does not support* Supercard Rumble.

 #### Preparation

 The SD card must be formated using FAT16 or FAT32 (exFAT is *not* compatible with the original firmware).
-Extract the `superfw.fw` and place it in the SD card.
+Extract the `superfw-sd.fw` (if you have a Supercard SD) or `superfw-lite.fw` (if you have a Supercard Lite) and place it in the SD card.
 Create a copy of this file and rename it to `superfw.gba`.

 #### Install